Year 1 & 2

 Introduction to Family Medicine

-The revised study guide is available at the link below:
+The study guide for 20-21 is available at the link below:

-You will find lots of practical tips on using ZOOM on the GP Tutor resources page of this website.
+A range of practical tips on using ZOOM can be found at the link below and on the GP Tutor resources page of this website.

 You will find below 2 helpful videos; one on communication skills for Family medicine and another shares personal feedback from students following this currciulum module